tock/tock/doc/reference/trd-appid.md

 variables in the kernel implemementation might be different.
 The exact Tock process state machine and names of its states is outside the scope of this document.

+One a Tock system is running, management interfaces may change the set of running processes from those which the boot sequence selected.
+E.g., the process console might terminate a process so that it can run a different process with the same Short ID and a lower Userspace Binary version number (rollback).
+The kernel maintains that a running process has a unique Application Identifier and a unique Short ID among running processes.

+Note that the algorithm above can lead to transitive blocking, such that a process at boot is blocked from running even if the process that blocks it does not run.
+For example, suppose there are three
+processes: A, B and C.

+  - A has a version number of 1, an Application ID of X and a Short ID of 6
+  - B has a version number of 2, an Application ID of Y and a Short ID of 6
+  - C has a version number of 3, an APplication ID of Y and a Short ID of 7

+Following the above logic, A cannot run because it shares a Short ID with A and has a lower version number.
+At the same time, B cannot run because it has a lower version number than C and the same Application ID.
+C can run.
+While A cannot run at the same time as B, it can run at the same time as C. At boot, however, A will not be started.
+Once the kernel has booted, however, A could be started by a management interface.

 5 Credentials and Version in Tock Binary Format Objects